The Louisville Conference on Literature and Culture Since 1900

 The Louisville Conference on Literature and Culture since 1900 is an international event attracting more than three hundred participants annually.
 Scholars working in all languages and literatures are invited to submit proposals on any topic pertaining to literature and culture since 1900.
 The Conference also welcomes submissions by creative writers.
 Reading committees select the best critical and creative works; the papers are then grouped for presentation at sectional meetings held on our campus.
 The conference also hosts national and international Group Societies.

 Each year the Conference features keynote presentations by distinguished authors and critics.
-In 2020, the speakers were Jed Rasula, Margie Sarsfield, Coral Bracho, Forrest Gander, and Marisa Parham.
-Other recent speakers include Brent Hayes Edwards, NourbeSe Philip, Dominic Pettman, Lauren Berlant, Mariana Bernardez, Michael Berubé, Debra Castillo, Russell M. Cluff, Johanna Drucker, Lisa Gitelman, Michael Handelsman, Mat Johnson, Joseph Lease, Janet Lyons, Jane Marcus, Tracie Morris, Fred Moten, Laura Mullen, Peter Nicholls, Jean-Michel Rabaté, Joan Retallack, Rodrigo Toscano, and Colson Whitehead.
+Recent speakers include Jed Rasula, Margie Sarsfield, Coral Bracho, Forrest Gander, Marisa Parham, Brent Hayes Edwards, NourbeSe Philip, Dominic Pettman, Lauren Berlant, Mariana Bernardez, Michael Berubé, Debra Castillo, Russell M. Cluff, Johanna Drucker, Lisa Gitelman, Michael Handelsman, Mat Johnson, Joseph Lease, Janet Lyons, Jane Marcus, Tracie Morris, Fred Moten, Laura Mullen, Peter Nicholls, Jean-Michel Rabaté, Joan Retallack, Rodrigo Toscano, and Colson Whitehead.

-Now entering its 49th year, the conference will take place on the University of Louisville campus from February 24 to 26, 2022.
+Now entering its 50th year, the conference will take place on the University of Louisville campus from February 23 to 25, 2023, as well as virtually on February 20-21, 2023.
 For this year's conference and the Call for Papers, see the conference website.

 S. Matthew Biberman